sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 The table shows how "Read Source" takes precedence over "Read Inst".
-So at the second time step, no instruction fetch is taking place while the CPU is reading the source operand from @R.
+So at the second time step, no instruction fetch is taking place while the CPU is reading the source operand from @R. The word "wait" indicates that the stage would like to do some work, but is not allowed due to.

 The table also shows that the memory bus is active on all clock cycles, and a new instruction starts every two clock cycles.